Fall 2025 Course Schedule (Readings and Assignments)

 - From Book 1 of the Roman poet Ovid’s Metamorphoses here…

-- lines 1-88 creation of world and of mortals
+- lines 1-88 creation of the world and of mortals

 - lines 177-292 the flood